Should You Go Back to School? How To Decide

-As a service member or a spouse, you might be at a place where you are thinking about if you should go back to school and either start or finish your degree.
+As a service member or a spouse, you might be at a place where you are thinking about if you should go back to school.
+May you want to start or finish your degree.
 There can be many different reasons to do so and there are many different way to complete your education.

 Making the decision to go to school isn’t always easy and there are some things you do have to think about before you decide what to do.